Paris (mythology): Judgement of Paris

 The goddesses thought to be the most beautiful were Hera, Athena, and Aphrodite, and each one claimed the apple.
 They started a quarrel so they asked Zeus to choose one of them.
 Knowing that choosing any of them would bring him the hatred of the other two, Zeus did not want to take part in the decision.
 He thus appointed Paris to select the most beautiful.

 Escorted by Hermes, the three goddesses bathed in the spring of Mount Ida and approached Paris as he herded his cattle.
-Having been given permission by Zeus to set any conditions he saw fit, Paris required that the goddesses undress before him (alternatively, the goddesses themselves chose to disrobe to show all their beauty).
+Paris was frightened at the appearance of the deities, but Hermes assured him it was the will of Zeus.
+Some artistic depictions have the goddesses appear unclad before the mortal.
 Still, Paris could not decide, as all three were ideally beautiful, so the goddesses attempted to bribe him to choose among them.
 Hera offered ownership of all of Europe and Asia.
 Athena offered skill in battle, wisdom and the abilities of the greatest warriors.
 Aphrodite offered the love of the most beautiful woman on Earth: Helen of Sparta.
-Paris chose Aphrodite and therefore Helen.
+Paris chose Helen and thereby Aphrodite.

-Helen was already married to King Menelaus of Sparta (a fact Aphrodite neglected to mention), so Paris had to raid Menelaus's house to steal Helen from him—according to some accounts, she fell in love with Paris and left willingly.
+However, Helen was already married to King Menelaus of Sparta.
+When Menelaus was away from home, Paris seduced Helen into running away with him.
+In the Iliad, Helen notes how she had followed Paris to Troy, and Apollodorus describes the pair taking valuables together.
+Some sources claim Paris had to raid Menelaus's house to steal Helen from him, but others say he was first welcomed in.

 The Spartans' expedition to retrieve Helen from Paris in Troy is the mythological basis of the Trojan War.
 This triggered the war because Helen was famous for her beauty throughout Achaea (ancient Greece), and had many suitors of extraordinary ability.
 Therefore, following Odysseus's advice, her father Tyndareus made all suitors promise to defend Helen's marriage to the man he chose for her.
 When Paris took her to Troy, Menelaus invoked this oath.
-Helen's other suitors—who between them represented the lion's share of Achaea's strength, wealth and military prowess—were obliged to help bring her back.
+Helen's other suitors, who between them represented most of Achaea's strength, wealth, and military prowess, were obliged to help bring her back.
 Thus, the whole of Greece moved against Troy in force and the Trojan War began.

 Trojan War

 Homer's Iliad casts Paris as unskilled and cowardly.
 Although Paris readily admits his shortcomings in battle, his brother Hector scolds and belittles him after he runs away from a duel with Menelaus that was to determine the end of the war.
 His preference for bow and arrow emphasizes this, since he does not follow the code of honor shared by the other heroes.

 Early in the epic, Paris and Menelaus duel in an attempt to end the war without further bloodshed.
 Menelaus easily defeats Paris, though Aphrodite spirits him away before Menelaus can finish the duel.
 Paris is returned to his bedchambers, where Aphrodite forces Helen to be with him.

-Paris's second attempt at combat is equally fated: rather than engage the Greek hero Diomedes in hand-to-hand combat, Paris wounds Diomedes with an arrow through the foot.